 Special considerations

 Ferrets are very different from more traditional companion animals such as dogs and cats.
-They are marketed by the pet industry as "unusual," but individuals considering adopting a ferret should be wary of the industry's claims that unusual pets are easy to care for.
+They are marketed by the pet industry as "unusual," but individuals considering adopting a ferret should not do so as a novelty, and should be aware that these pets are not low maintenance.
 Ferrets require a high level of commitment to be cared for responsibly and humanely; individuals not prepared or able to make such a commitment should not keep ferrets as pets.

 Responsible care